 The advantage of methods like these is that you earn as much income as you like, you don’t have to fuss about deductions and credits, and you still don’t pay any taxes.

 The disadvantage is that the government may eventually crush you like a grape.

 The DON Method is not like those methods.
 The DON Method plays by the IRS’s own rules as it defines them.

 - “Is it important that my tax resistance be a protest — a confrontation with the government?”

 - Because The DON Method is legal and by-the-book, some people feel it does not adequately express their opposition to the government.

 If your blood pressure rises every time someone asks for your Social Security Number, you’ll probably resent the paperwork and the attention to legal niceties that are required to get the most out of The DON Method.

 You can certainly combine The DON Method with another form of protest that is more confrontational.
 But if you don’t think the government has any right to make you choose between carefully regulating your income and paying taxes on it — or to force you to make a yearly confession of your income and expenditures in the first place — this might make you want to resist taxation in a more in-your-face manner.

-The DON Method works by taking two paths.
+The DON Method takes two paths:

 From income to “total income”